Conceptual Framework vs Accounting Standards Explained

 | IFRS 17 | Insurance contracts |

-| IFRS 18 | Presentation and disclosure (replacing IAS 1 from 2027) |
+| IFRS 18 | Presentation and disclosure (replaces IAS 1 from 1 January 2027) |

 1. Purpose

-2. Level of Detail
+2. Level of detail

-The Conceptual Framework is deliberately broad.
+The framework is deliberately broad.
 It tells you, for example, that an asset is "a present economic resource controlled by the entity as a result of past events."
 It does not tell you how to depreciate a building or test goodwill for impairment.
+Standards fill that gap: IAS 16 tells you exactly how to depreciate property, plant and equipment; IAS 36 tells you how to test for impairment; IFRS 3 tells you how to account for goodwill in a business combination.

 3. Authority

-Here is a point many students miss:
+Here's the point many students miss:

-If a specific standard says something different from the Framework, you follow the standard.
-The IASB acknowledges this and, when it happens, explains the reason in the Basis for Conclusions.
+Accounting standards override the Conceptual Framework in the event of a conflict.
+If a specific standard says something different from the framework, you follow the standard.
+The IASB acknowledges this and explains its reasoning in the Basis for Conclusions.

 4. Flexibility

-The Conceptual Framework is more flexible – it sets out principles that can be applied across different situations.
+The framework is more flexible โ it sets out principles that can be applied across different situations.
+Standards are more rigid; they prescribe specific treatments to promote consistency and comparability.

-| Situation | What to Use |
+| Situation | What to use |

 |---|---|